-Everything you wear, eat and use each day comes through a vast, physically interconnected web, or supply chain.
-Directors of supply chain operations ensure that it functions properly and is as efficient and cost-effective as possible.
+Everything we wear, eat and use each day comes through a vast, interconnected web, or supply chain.
+Directors of supply chain operations ensure it functions efficiently and is cost-effective.
 The global nature of today’s business environment, along with the increasing use of lean manufacturing principles, means this field is growing in complexity and level of responsibility.

-The director of supply chain operations often provides both strategic direction and daily tactical support for an organization’s supply chain function.
-Typical job duties include creating supply plans, monitoring sales forecasts to identify any effect on the supply chain, implementing waste reducing strategies, and developing supply chain management procedures.
-These professionals may also be required to develop vendor relationships, negotiate with suppliers to minimize raw materials and transportation costs, and develop processes to track performance.
+The director of supply chain operations often provides strategic direction and daily tactical support for an organization’s supply chain functions.
+Typical job duties include creating supply plans, monitoring sales forecasts to identify any effect on the supply chain, implementing waste reducing strategies and developing supply chain management procedures.
+These professionals may also be required to develop vendor relationships, negotiate with suppliers to minimize raw material and transportation costs, and develop processes to track performance.

 Where Can I Find Jobs in Supply Chain Operations?

-- Manufacturing: According to the Council of Supply Chain Professionals (CSCMP), 27.6% of the organization’s members are manufacturers, as of November 2011.
-These include, but are not limited to, food and beverage makers, chemical manufacturers, electronics firms, pharmaceutical companies and building materials manufacturers.
+- Manufacturing: These companies include, but are not limited to, food and beverage makers, chemical manufacturers, electronics firms, pharmaceutical companies and building materials manufacturers.

 - Distribution: Wholesalers and distributors are an important link on the supply chain, and require skilled professionals to serve their customers’ needs.

-- Information Technology: IT is another field where directors of supply chain operations find career opportunities with software developers, peripheral suppliers and more.
+- Information Technology: IT is another field where directors of supply chain operations may find career opportunities dealing with software developers, suppliers and other parties.

-- Logistics: Many firms use the services of third-party logistics (3PL) firms.
-Some of the jobs available include customer service manager, freight broker and supply chain capacity business analyst.
+- Logistics: Many organizations use the services of third-party logistics firms to support their customer service, freight and supply chain operations.

 The qualifications required to enter and advance in this field will vary according to the specific industry and employer.
 Directors of supply chain operations come from a variety of educational backgrounds.

-- Associate’s Degree: It may be possible to secure an entry-level supply chain position with an associate’s, or two-year degree.
-Most employers will require a strong background in finance, accounting and business administration, and typically require knowledge of distribution operating systems, as well.
-Advancing in the supply chain field will likely require a bachelor’s degree.
+- Associate’s Degree: It may be possible to secure an entry-level supply chain position with an associate’s, or two-year, degree.
+Employers often call for a strong background in finance, accounting and business administration, and typically require knowledge of distribution operating systems.

-- Bachelor’s Degree: Most supply chain management positions require at least a four-year bachelor’s degree.
+- Bachelor’s Degree: Supply chain management positions generally require at least a four-year bachelor’s degree.
 Certain positions might require a degree in finance, business administration or a related field, while others require a technical background in information technology, engineering or a related field.
 Advancing your career in supply chain operations may require additional work experience or an advanced degree.

 - Master’s Degree: Qualifications for advanced supply chain positions, such as director of supply chain operations, may include a master’s degree in supply chain management, or a Master’s in Business Administration (MBA).
 These advanced degrees typically take an additional one to two years beyond the bachelor’s level.

-In addition to the appropriate educational background, employers hiring for the director of supply chain operations position may also be looking at candidates’ interpersonal and business skills, personal attributes and industry knowledge.
+In addition to the appropriate educational background, employers hiring for the director of supply chain operations position also consider candidates’ interpersonal and business skills, personal attributes and industry knowledge.